QBRC/ImagePseudo/README.md

 * Estimating pseudotime from extracted features
 * Inference tumor growth speed, diversity and tumor progression fitness

+## The support pathology image type

+The pathology image types as input.

+- svs
+- tif
+- tiff
+- dicom
+- ndpi

+You can put the pathology image files into one folder.
+Use the folder path as the input for this project.

 ## Dependencies

 * numpy==1.26.4